Teacher support for English

 Hamilton's Y5 plans cover Upper Key Stage 2 objectives of the National Curriculum for England appropriate for Year 5 children.
 There are enough plans to provide you with a choice of focus and texts.
 Hamilton’s Y5 plans are written specifically at an appropriate level for Year 5 classes, allowing for more targeted content and pedagogy for this age group.

-If you prefer not to use the differentiated Y5 planning on this page, you can use Hamilton’s Y5/6 Mixed Age planning which provides a 2-year rolling programme of UKS2 planning, including the old Y5 Set B plans.
+If you prefer not to use the differentiated Y5 planning on this page, you can use Hamilton’s Y5/6 Mixed Age planning which provides a 2-year rolling programme of UKS2 planning.

 Through The Hobbit by J.R.R.
 Tolkien, investigate settings, character development, dialogue and narrative style.
 Writing includes: dramatisation, playing with point-of-view and writing a 'Lost Tale'.
 Grammar includes: complex sentences, relative clauses and elaboration.